Deborah Gardner

 Profile

-I am an artist, researcher and lecturer on the UG Art and Design programme.
-I am a member of LAND2, a network of artists/lecturers and research students with an interest in landscape/place-orientated art practice and a member of the Royal Society of Sculptors and the Yorkshire Sculptors Organisation.
+I am an artist, researcher and lecturer within Art and Design.
+I am a Fellow of the Royal Society of Sculptors and a member of the Yorkshire Sculptors Group and Crafts Council.
+I am also a member of LAND2, a network of artists/lecturers and research students with an interest in landscape/place-orientated.
 I studied Fine Art at Winchester School of Art ( Arts Foundation Course), Canterbury College of Art ( BA (Hons) Fine Art), and the University of Newcastle upon Tyne ( MFA degree).

 Responsibilities